I’m always asked how to calculate poker pot odds.

 5 to 1 against = 1 out of every 6 times = 16.7 %

-You can remember this chart as a shortcut to quickly calculate your odds.
+Use this poker pot odds chart as a shortcut to always remember how to calculate poker pot odds.

-You’ll want to use this chart like a multiplication chart (remember those from high school) and commit the most common scenarios to memory so you can easily calculate your pot odds when facing a bet in real time.
+Use this poker pot odds chart just like you would a multiplication chart (remember those from high school?) and commit the most common scenarios to memory so you can easily calculate your pot odds when facing a bet in real time.

-Once you have calculated your pot odds, you need to figure out your equity, or your chance of winning.
+Now that you know how to calculate poker pot odds, you need to figure out your equity, or your chance of winning.

 The easiest way to get your equity is to remember this simple rule: